We want to run a small society lottery

 If a society wishes to run a small lottery, for example, a raffle or tombola for a non-commercial society, it may need to register it with us.
 Some small lotteries do not require registration with the Council.
 This is detailed in the Gambling Act 2005.

-Once registered you do not need to register again, unless we cancel your registration due to non-payment of the annual fee or the society wishes to reinstate a lottery which they previously notified us that they wished to cancel.
+Once registered you do not need to register again, unless we cancel your registration due to non-payment of the annual fee or the society has advised us they wish to cancel they wished to cancel.

 A non-commercial society must be run:

 - to help people take part in, or to support, sports or cultural activities e.g. theatre

 - for any non-commercial purposes other than those for private gain

 A small society lottery must not have ticket sales worth:

 - more than £20,000 for a single draw